ja-che/hidimstat/README.md

 Aggregation of multiple Knockoffs (AKO):

-* T.-B. Nguyen, J.-A. Chevalier, B.Thirion, & S. Arlot.
-(2020). __Aggregation
+* Nguyen T.-B., Chevalier J.-A., Thirion B., & Arlot S. (2020). __Aggregation
   of Multiple Knockoffs__.
-In Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119.
+In _Proceedings of the 37th International Conference on Machine Learning_, Vienna, Austria, PMLR 119.

 If you use our packages, we would appreciate citations to the aforementioned papers.